Neuromarketing Fundamentals Exam

 - Identify the basic principles and methods of psychophysiology and neuroscience.

-- Describe how brain physiology constraints and predicts consumer behavior.
+- Describe how brain physiology constrains and predicts consumer behavior.

 Applying Knowledge and Understanding

-At the end of the course, student will be able to...
+At the end of the course, students will be able to...

 - Explain how neuroscientific methods can be used to improve consumers’ experiences of products.